GT-ARC/opaca-python-sdk/README.md

         run(container)
     ```

-3. Finally, we will define the actual agent class in `src/my_agent.py`.
-In this example, we will define a simple agent, inheriting from `opaca.AbstractAgent` and registering the `add()` action with the decorator:
+3. Finally, define the actual agent class in `src/my_agent.py` by creating a new class inheriting from `opaca.AbstractAgent`.
+Then add a class method for each action you want to expose and use the `@action` decorator to register it as an OPACA action.

     #### src/my_agent.py